alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 # 00 — Anchor Recognition

-AI Foundations Source-Line Anchor Recognition defines how to distinguish a confirmed foundational anchor from an unconfirmed source-line claim.
+AI Foundations Source-Line Anchor Recognition defines how to distinguish a confirmed foundational anchor from an unconfirmed anchor.

 A project is foundationally anchored only when the match exists.